study-camp/mlcamp-gitbook/supervised-learning/introduction.md

 This section covers the "Supervised Learning" segment of the [Machine Learning - UD262 course.](https://www.udacity.com/course/machine-learning--ud262)

+Supervised learning:

+In Machine learning, supervised learning is a type of ML where the system was given with labeled examples.
+The labeled examples are nothing but the information related to the training datasetsmodels.
+For ex, if you would like the system to predict the face of a dog or a fox.
+You would feed the system with the sample dog and fox faces etc.

 #### Topics in Supervised Learning

 1. Lesson 0: Machine Learning is the ROX